All Episodes

 Yeah, absolutely.

-I mean, I'm I'm pretty uh it's very similar to the same uh concepts where people are just not really telling the truth and not uh following the rule of law.
+I mean, I'm pretty, it's very similar to these same concepts where people are just not really telling the truth and not following the rule of law.

-And tomorrow I'm gonna file a additional court filing which provides some of the an update to the court in Oklahoma, telling them some of the details which were revealed last week.
+And tomorrow I'm going to file an additional court filing, which provides some of the an update to the court in Oklahoma telling them some of the details which were revealed last week.

 Sounds good.